AlexandrosKokovidis/ByteCoinCounter/README.md

 ### Details Info

-* Readable area for diplaying the value of the byte coin in type of currency you have choose
+* Readable area displaying the value of the byte coin at type of currency you have choose.
 * Two different picker with indepent control.

 <img width="396" alt="byteCoinCounter" src="https://user-images.githubusercontent.com/32853291/199743218-62b4e420-3961-4546-bd0e-add020980193.png">